Colrain, Massachusetts: Government

 Colrain employs the open town meeting form of government, and is led by a board of selectmen.
 The town has its own police and fire departments, as well as emergency services.
 The town's library, Griswold Memorial Library, is connected to the regional library network.
 The town also has its own post office as well.
 The nearest hospital, Franklin Medical Center, is in Greenfield.

-On the state level, Colrain is represented in the Massachusetts House of Representatives as part of the Second Berkshire district, represented by Paul Mark, which covers central Berkshire County, as well as portions of Hampshire and Franklin Counties.
-In the Massachusetts Senate, the town is part of the Hampshire, Franklin and Worcester district, represented by Jo Comerford, which includes most of eastern Franklin County and much of eastern Hampshire County.
+On the state level, Colrain is represented in the Massachusetts House of Representatives as part of the First Franklin district, though the seat will be vacant until January 2027 after the resignation of Natalie Blais (D-Deerfield) on January 19, 2026.
+In the Massachusetts Senate, the town is part of the Berkshire, Franklin, Hampshire and Hampden district, represented by Paul W. Mark (D-Becket).
+Colrain is represented on the Massachusetts Governor's Council by District 8 Councillor Tara Jacobs (D-North Adams).
 The town is patrolled by the Second (Shelburne Falls) Station of Troop "B" of the Massachusetts State Police.

-On the national level, Colrain is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district, and has been represented by Richard Neal of Springfield since January 2013.
+On the national level, Colrain is represented in the United States House of Representatives as part of Massachusetts's 2nd congressional district, and is represented by Jim McGovern of Worcester.
 Massachusetts is represented in the United States Senate by Elizabeth Warren and Edward Markey.